Information Systems Management

 T81 INFO 575 Enterprise Data Management

+In the 4th Industrial Revolution of Digital Transformation, Data is a key and necessary foundational element.
+Enterprise Data Management is the responsibility and opportunity to effectively utilize data and make it useful to achieve organizational goals.
 Organizations have begun generating, collecting, and accumulating more data at a faster pace than ever before.
-The advent of "Big Data" has proven to be both opportunity and challenge for contemporary organizations who are awash in — even drowning in — data but starved for knowledge.
-Unfortunately, organizations have not developed comprehensive enterprise data strategy and management (EDM) practices that treat data as a strategic imperative.
-EDM is a comprehensive approach to defining, governing, securing, and maintaining the quality of all data involved in the business processes of an organization.
-EDM enables data-driven applications and decision making by establishing policies and ownership of key data types and sources.
-The ultimate goal is to create a strategic context for the technology underpinnings of data life cycle management and to ensure good stewardship of an organization's data.
-This course will cover the critical components of building an enterprise data strategy, including but not limited to data strategy, data governance, data security, data architecture, data quality, data ownership, and metadata management.
+The advent of "Big Data" has proven to be both an opportunity and challenge for organizations who are awash, even drowning-in data, but starved for knowledge.
+Unfortunately, many organizations have not developed comprehensive enterprise data management (EDM) practices that treat data as a true organizational asset.
+EDM is a comprehensive approach to defining, governing, securing, and maintaining the access & quality of the right data involved in the business processes of an organization.
+This course will cover many aspects of building an enterprise data management program, including areas such as data governance, data security, data architecture, data quality, data ownership, metadata management, data strategy, and others.

 Credit 3 units.